Skip to main content

 One way to reduce urinary tract infections or urostomy infections is to remember to regularly empty your urostomy pouch before it gets too full.
 You’ve probably heard that before, but you may be wondering why it’s so necessary.

-Infection-causing bacteria grows and multiplies in urine fairly quickly.
+Infection-causing bacteria grow and multiply in urine fairly quickly.
 If urine is left inside the urostomy pouch for too long, it could back up and wash against or into your stoma, which may cause irritation and increase the risk of a urostomy infection.

 Ostomy Team Supervisor Michael Riggs says, “We recommend emptying your urostomy pouch when it becomes 1/2 to 2/3 full.
 Not only can a full pouch cause urine to back up to the stoma, but a full pouch is also more likely to come off due to the weight of the urine inside the pouch.”